 - Diversify your content on long-form posts with images, videos, graphs, charts, infographics, slide shows and more.

 - Make it easy for your visitors to contact or connect with you.

 - Show off your subscribers, social fans count.
 Use something like “Join 20,000 fans…”

 - Show visitors where you’ve been featured in with “As See On…” banner.
-Like the one on the front of this website.
+Like the one you see on the front of my website.

-- Showcase the most popular blog posts on your blog, the ones with lots of social shares, comments etc.
+- Showcase the most popular blog posts on your blog, the ones with lots of social shares, comments, authority, etc.

 - Consider adding a “Live Chat” feature to your ecommerce pages.

-- Remove any conversion crushing elements, banners of instance that forces your visitors to leave your site or blog.
+- Remove any conversion crushing elements, such as banners and external links that forces your visitors to leave your site or blog.

-If you need help with your website design, development and branding, I can you.
-Click here to make a start.
-Let’s have a friendly chat about your ideas, goals and inspirations.
+If you need help with your website design, theme development, and branding, click here to make a start.
+Let’s have a friendly chat about your turning your ideas into reality.